devan0404/fasta-to-coe-file-converter/README.md

-# FASTA to COE Converter
+# FASTA to COE File Converter

-This project provides a Python script to convert DNA sequence files in FASTA format into COE (Coefficient) files for memory initialization in FPGA designs.
+This project provides a Python script to convert DNA sequence files in FASTA format into COE (Coefficient) files for memory initialization in FPGA designs (Using it in Vivado).

 ## Files

 - `fasta_to_coe.py` – Converts a FASTA file to a COE file.
-- `another_file.py` – [Brief description of what this file does.]
+- `coe_to_fasta.py` – Converts the COE file back to FASTA file.

 ## Usage